Muhammad-Saeed21/CodeAlpha_Hangman/README.md

 # CodeAlpha_Hangman
 A console-based Hangman game built in Python using loops, conditions, and lists.
 Created as a CodeAlpha internship task.
-A simple console-based Hangman game built using Python.
 This project was created as part of my **CodeAlpha Python Programming Internship**.

 ---